So okay, I admit it, I can break my diet for a great salsa recipe with fresh tomatoes or canned homemade salsa and a bag of crispy yellow corn chips.

 - Remove hot jars and put them on a towel lines counter where they will not be disturbed so that they can cool.
 The vacuum seal is formed during the cooling process.
 Try not to move or giggle the jars until they have come down to room temperature.

-- Follow the processing protocol and respect it.
-All the steps are there to protect you and the quality of the food.
+- Follow the canning protocol and respect it.
+All the steps are in place to protect you and the quality of the food.

-- Do remove the ring on the cooled jars and make sure you have a proper seal.
-Discard any jar you find on the shelf where the seal is not perfect or bulges upward.
+- Do not remove the ring on the cooled jars and make sure you have a suitable seal.
+Discard any jar you find on the shelf where the seal is imperfect or swells upwards.